Walker, Texas Ranger: Trial by Fire: Production

-The U.S. channel CBS in 2005 decided to produce a TV movie based on the popular TV series starring Chuck Norris which aired October 16, 2005.
+The American channel CBS in 2005 decided to produce a TV movie based on the popular TV series starring Chuck Norris which aired October 16, 2005.
 Chuck Norris, Sheree J. Wilson and Judson Mills reprise their television roles.
 Clarence Gilyard makes a cameo appearance; however, he's not credited in the titles because of his inability to participate in the main filming due to a family vacation.
 Judson Mills (who was not originally planned in the script) was invited to reprise his role of Francis Gage.
 Nia Peeples, who played Sydney Cooke, was excluded from the screenplay.
-This was last film appearance for Clarence Gilyard after his retirement in 2002 following Left Behind II: Tribulation Force.
+This was the first film appearance for Clarence Gilyard after his retirement in 2002 following Left Behind II: Tribulation Force.

 The film is independent of the events of the show.
 Set four years after the last television episode, the story is completely new to try to give the film a fresh tone.

-On October 17, 2005 the film was awarded Best Film of the Week on Saturday night.
+On October 17, 2005, the film was awarded Best Film of the Week on Saturday night.
 Chuck Norris stated that more Walker, Texas Ranger television films were expected.
 Trial by Fire was to be the first in a series of television films dedicated to the character of Walker, intended for broadcast on Saturday night.
 Based on the low ratings, however, CBS decided to shelve the idea, while leaving open the possibility of future direct DVD releases.